f5devcentral/techxchange-gitops-lab/docs/introduction.md

 ## Deploy the TechXchange GitOps UDF Blueprint

-TODO: Need link for BP
+TODO: Need final link for BP

 1. Open the TechXchange GitOps Lab UDF Blueprint and deploy it in the region geographically closest to you.
 Start the deployment with the default suggested resource settings.